 The measurement of interpersonal relations in small groups; measurement of social status, social adjustment, leadership and morals.
-Sociometric organization of elementary and secondary school class-
+Sociometric organization of elementary and secondary school classrooms.

-- 380. PERSONALITY DEVELOPMENT.
+- 380. THEORIES OF PERSONALITY.
 Three hours credit.
-The course is designed to build an understanding of the psychological factors and principles underlying personality development and adjustment. - INTRODUCTION TO PROJECTIVE TECHNIQUES.
-Three hours 382. credit.
+The course explores the psychological factors underlying personality development and adjustment and concentrates on the theories by which personality structure is explained. - 382.
+INTRODUCTION TO PROJECTIVE TECHNIQUES.
+Three hours credit.

-Prerequisite, EPG 380, 388, 340, 373.
+Prerequisite, EPG 340, 373, 380, 388.
 Develops theories and principles underlying projective techniques and their diagnostic and therapeutic value.
 Special attention is given to the Rorschach, thematic apperception tests, and other projective techniques as used in working with children, adolescents, and college students.

-383. PROJECTIVE TECHNIQUES.
+- 383. PROJECTIVE TECHNIQUES.
 Three hours credit.
-Prerequisite, EPG 382, 374.
-This course is concerned with the administration, scoring, and application and interpretation of Rorschach, T.A.T. or other projective instruments used in working with children, adolescents and college students.

-384. GROUP DYNAMICS IN HUMAN RELATIONS.
+This course is concerned with the administration, scoring, and application and interpretation of Rorschach, T.A.T. or other projective instruments used in working with children, adolescents and college students. - 384.
+GROUP DYNAMICS IN HUMAN RELATIONS.
 Three hours credit.